-The symptoms of cerebral palsy aren't usually obvious just after a baby is born.
-They normally become noticeable during the first two or three years of a child's life.
+The symptoms of cerebral palsy are not usually obvious just after a baby is born.
+They normally become noticeable during the first 2 or 3 years of a child's life.

 Movement and development problems